Japan to expand Djibouti military base to counter Chinese influence

 Tokyo will justify the expansion of personnel and aircraft in the Horn of Africa by pointing to a need to have aircraft there to evacuate Japanese citizens from nearby trouble spots or areas hit by natural disasters, the sources said.

-Minister of Defence Tomomi Inada travelled to Djibouti in August, where she said Tokyo was considering expanding the "function" of the Japanese base.
+Minister of Defence Tomomi Inada traveled to Djibouti in August, where she said Tokyo was considering expanding the "function" of the Japanese base.
 She didn't, however, indicate that new land would be added.

 A month earlier Japan sent three C-130 aircraft from Japan to stand by in Djibouti for the evacuation of Japanese citizens trapped by fighting in South Sudan's capital, Juba.